kean/articles/2020-05-24-vpn-configuration-manager.markdown

 ## VPN Manager

-The primary interface for managing VPN configurations that use a custom VPN protocols is [`NETunnelProviderManager`](https://developer.apple.com/documentation/networkextension/netunnelprovidermanager), which is a sublcass of [`NEVPNManager`](https://developer.apple.com/documentation/networkextension/nevpnmanager).
+The primary interface for managing VPN configurations that use a custom VPN protocols is [`NETunnelProviderManager`](https://developer.apple.com/documentation/networkextension/netunnelprovidermanager), which is a subclass of [`NEVPNManager`](https://developer.apple.com/documentation/networkextension/nevpnmanager).

 > You can use [`NEVPNManager`](https://developer.apple.com/documentation/networkextension/nevpnmanager) without the tunnel provider to create and manage [personal VPN](https://developer.apple.com/documentation/networkextension/personal_vpn) configurations that use one of the built-in VPN protocols (IPsec or IKEv2).
 {:.info}

-The first thing that you want to do when your app starts is read the exiting configuration.
+The first thing that you want to do when your app starts is read the existing configuration.

 ```swift
 NETunnelProviderManager.loadAllFromPreferences { managers, error in